SSDRC

 Although you are not required to have any sort of legal representation at a disability hearing, statistics show that those who have an attorney are far more likely to be approved for benefits than those who choose to represent themselves.

-The average individual, particularly one who is suffering from a debilitating physical or mental condition, will not be able to adequately prepare for a disability hearing.
-On the other hand, attorneys specializing in representing SSD/SSI claimants will be well versed in disability law, including which medical records are necessary to demonstrate disability; the criteria needed to meet a listing in the blue book (the official Social Security disability handbook); how to demonstrate, through medical records, an inability to return to prior work or any other work due to diminished residual functional capacity (activities a claimant can or cannot do); and how to use the vocational grid to show that, even if the claimant is capable of performing certain tasks, he is not capable of earning the current substantial gainful activity (SGA) amount each month.
+On the other hand, attorneys specializing in representing SSD/SSI claimants will be well versed in disability law, including which medical records are necessary to demonstrate disability; the criteria needed to meet a listing in the blue book (the official Social Security Disability handbook); how to demonstrate, through medical records, an inability to return to prior work or any other work due to diminished residual functional capacity (activities a claimant can or cannot do); and how to use the vocational grid to show that, even if the claimant is capable of performing certain tasks, he is not capable of earning the current substantial gainful activity (SGA) amount each month.

 Going to a hearing unrepresented is not advised

-Those who are represented by either a qualified disability attorney or non-attorney representative don’t have much to do in preparation for a hearing, other than show up.
-A competent disability representative will ensure that all of the documentation needed to substantiate a claim is in the file and readily available for a judge’s review.
-Keep in mind that disability judges decide cases based on all the documentation in claimants’ files, including that which is gathered by disability examiners—it’s best to have someone competent advocating for you who can ensure that your file contains the information needed to counter any negative input from a disability examiner.
+Those who are represented by either a qualified disability attorney or non-attorney representative don't have much to do in preparation for a hearing, other than show up.
+A competent disability representative will ensure that all of the documentation needed to substantiate a claim is in the file and readily available for a judge's review.

 Most disability hearings are brief, lasting only about 20-45 minutes, and can be a bit off-putting to claimants because the administrative law judges who decide disability cases can seem unsympathetic--some find them openly rude.